Sabiomen/HCI-SupermercadoAncianos/readme.md

 In order to take into consideration a few uses we missed before, we've also implemented new views. that'll make the user experience of our project more complete and satisfying:

 Category - Groceries

+The view has been added in order to give more of a sense of how some of these extra views would look
 ![Category - Groceries](./files/mockups/mockupsv2/Categoria%20Despensa.png)

 Category - Fruits and Greens

+The view has been added in order to give more of a sense of how some of these extra views would look
 ![Category - Fruits and Greens](./files/mockups/mockupsv2/Categoria%20Frutas%20y%20Verduras.png)

 Category - Meat and Fish

+The view has been added in order to give more of a sense of how some of these extra views would look
 ![Category - Meatn and Fish](./files/mockups/mockupsv2/Categoria%20Carnes%20y%20pescados.png)

 Personalized Bag

+The view has been added in order to complete both of the personalized features of our app
 ![Personalized Bag](./files/mockups/mockupsv2/Bolsa%20Personalizada.png)

 Order Tracker

+This view has been added in order to finish the shopping cart - payment flow
 ![Order Tracker](./files/mockups/mockupsv2/Seguimiento%20Pedido.png)

 Virtual Assistant

+This view has been added because it's a core feature of our app
 ![Virtual Assistant](./files/mockups/mockupsv2/Asistente%20Virtual.png)